chuang76/x86-bootloader/README.md

 ## Result

-The program first prints a string in 16-bit real mode with BIOS interrupt call.
-Then prepare to load the kernel from the disk and switch to 32-bit protected mode.
-Finally, it lands on 32-bit protected mode and loads the kernel.
-As you can see, the program executes the function that is located in the kernel.
-That is, print 'X' with video memory successfully.
+The program initially prints a string in 16-bit real mode using a BIOS interrupt call.
+Subsequently, it prepares to load the kernel from the disk and transitions to 32-bit protected mode.
+Finally, it successfully enters 32-bit protected mode and proceeds to load the kernel.
+As evident, the program executes the function within the kernel, resulting in the successful display of 'X' on the video memory.

 <img src="https://github.com/chuang76/x86-bootloader/blob/main/figure/demo-2.png?raw=true" width="600" height="400">